ISA-Principles/isa-principles.org/faq.md

 ### How can I use this document?

-This document is licensed under a Creative Commons license, i.e. you can essentially use it as you see fit, as long as you include proper attribution and share your modifications under the same license.
+This document is licensed under a Creative Commons Attribution-ShareAlike license, i.e. you can essentially use it as you see fit, as long as you include proper attribution and share your modifications under the same license.
 We explicitly encourage you to recommend,